rz-vastdata/data-platform-field-docs/_sources/vast_database/tuning/python/howto.md

 ### **Advanced Configuration:**
 - **Benchmarking**: You can disable semi-sorted projections (`use_semi_sorted_projections = False`) for benchmarking purposes to compare performance without optimizations.

-- **Endpoint Configuration**: For distributed systems, you can specify the endpoints using the `data_endpoints` parameter to control where each split is processed.

 ### **Conclusion:**
 Splits and subsplits enable parallel query processing by breaking down large datasets into smaller chunks.
 By adjusting parameters such as `num_splits`, `num_sub_splits`, and `limit_rows_per_sub_split`, you can fine-tune the performance and concurrency of queries, making them highly scalable for large datasets.